 Buying coolant for your European car can be an ordeal.
 What type do you get?
 How much of it do you need?
 Where can you get it?
 We've got your answers and some data to help you make the right call for your car.

-Many of us have tried to buy coolant locally but unfortunately, the typical automotive stores almost never carry the right kind.
+Many of us have tried to buy coolant locally but unfortunately, the typical automotive stores almost never carry the right type.
 This is because general automotive stores will stock coolant that works in the most amount of cars, be they domestic or Japanese imports that most people are driving.
-You may ask yourself, "why is there a difference"?
+You may ask yourself, "why is there a difference?"
 Shouldn't all coolant work in all cars?

 Coolant, essentially, can be plain distilled water as water is a very effective coolant.
 However, the downfall of water is that it doesn't have the correct corrosion inhibitors and lubricity for the components in your cooling system.
 It also doesn’t do a great job at protecting the engine's internal components against freezing.
 If you paid attention in science class, water freezes at 0 degrees Celsius or 32 degrees Fahrenheit, depending on which side of the pond you’re on.

 Coolant (also known as antifreeze) is the best of both worlds.
 It lowers the freezing point of water and raises it’s boiling point, all while providing excellent corrosion protection and proper lubrication.

 Most modern coolant/antifreeze formulas contain glycol (which lowers the freezing point and raises the boiling point), along with corrosion inhibitors and dyes (orange, green, red, or blue).
 The most common dilution is 50:50 with distilled water.